Sustainable Water Use

 Stanford continues to improve water efficiency in existing buildings through maintenance and retrofits, and to educate campus users about the need for water conservation on the personal and community levels.
 In addition, the university has established guidelines to reduce water use in new buildings by at least 25% compared with similar, existing buildings, and new projects to advance water recycling and reuse are under way.

-By carefully monitoring irrigation practices, making changes to irrigation and building systems, adding weather-based irrigation controllers (WBICs), and complying with drought regulations, all major campus groups have achieved significant reductions in water consumption, comparing calendar year 2016 to calendar year 2013 (the pre-drought baseline).
+By carefully monitoring irrigation practices, making changes to irrigation and building systems, and adding weather-based irrigation controllers (WBICs), almost all major campus groups have achieved significant reductions in water consumption, comparing calendar year 2019 to calendar year 2013 (the pre-drought baseline).